 The PASS grant provides supplementary materials at no cost for students who are accepted into the program if they are a teacher employed by a school system or special education planning district in Indiana.

 In addition, PASS will make hotel reservations and pay for lodging costs for students who live more than fifty miles (one-way) from where weekend seminars are held (must be employed by a Indiana school system or special education planning district).

 These benefits are subject to change each grant year.

 - High-speed Internet access, a webcam, and microphone are required.

 - Students are expected to perform and compose work at a graduate level.
-On-line coursework is similar to a guided independent study.
 A significant amount of time reading and completing assignments is necessary in order to successfully complete the requirements of the coursework (typically 9-12 hours per week).